 ASOS Free Delivery to Nigeria – How to Buy on ASOS From Nigeria

 The free delivery takes 10 -14 days and it is also handled by DPD, then Aramex when it gets to Nigeria.
 Sometimes when what you ordered is not much, ASOS sends it via the Local Poster Service (NIPOST) and you need to go to the nearest post office closet to you most times to claim your package in time.
-When you spend more than $20 on ASOS delivery is totally free but when you spend below that, you will be charged $3 for delivery.
+When you spend more than $158 on ASOS, delivery is totally free but when you spend below that you will be charged $25.27 for standard delivery.

 In both times I’ve shopped on ASOS, I have spent above $100.